michaelthielemans/Second-Brain/Windows/IIS webserver.md

 --> IIS only sees webserver certificates that are available in the cert store.
 # certificate
 when importing a certificate you can add a friendly name to it in order to make it easier to manage.
 ### Certificate store

-the location where the cert will be stored.
+The location where the cert will be stored.

-## HSTS
+## HSTS - HTTP Strict Transport Security

-Strictly force users to connect over https.
+Strictly force client browsers to connect over https.

-it can be enable on the IIS server.
+It can be enable on the IIS server.

+The http response header includes the "Strict-Transport-Security" along with a "max age".
+The browser receives the header, and memorizes the HSTS policy for the number of seconds specified by the “max-age” directive.
+So within the "max age" time frame the browser will automatically redirect all request to HTTPS. ( even if the user enters http://)
 #### max age

-this parameter is send to the browser so the browser caches how long he only should use httpshow long the site is available
+This parameter is send to the browser so the browser caches how long he only should use https.

-# CSP
+## CSP
-content security protocol

-prevents cross-site scripting (XSS)
-In IIs -> http response header
+The Content Security Policy header implements an additional layer of security.
+This policy helps prevent attacks such as Cross-Site Scripting (XSS) and other code injection attacks by limiting content sources that are approved and thus permitting the browser to load them.

+This uses the whitelisting method which tells the browser from where to fetch the images, scripts, CSS, etc.